跳轉至主目錄

 Man’s best friend can be a significant asset to an efficient pastoral operation.
 The presence of a team of good working dogs can easily account for the wages of employees with the work that they can perform.

 With labour constraints common in the pastoral area, it is essential to have a competent team of working dogs for your operation.
+Prices vary for dogs, but well-trained dogs can easily recoup their purchase price in productivity and efficiency in mustering and yard work.

 Ensure that your working dogs are well cared for, kept in good health, their vaccinations are kept up to date, and, importantly, you have sufficient numbers of dogs available to allow for rest during peak work periods or if an injury occurs.